 - Administering medication, treatment, or therapy — Another part of a PICU nurse’s job is to conduct the treatments that are necessary to improve the health and longevity of the patient.
 This can include administering prescribed medications, changing dressings, inserting or removing catheters and IV lines, conducting infusion therapy, and even performing emergency treatments during life-saving situations.

 - Recording care information — One of the most important parts of a PICU nurse’s job is to keep records of all care information in the proper format and on the proper forms.
-This includes recording how and when treatment was provided, adverse reactions the patient may have experienced, and any updates to the treatment plan.
+This includes recording how and when treatment was provided, adverse reactions the young patient may have experienced, and any updates to the treatment plan.
 Properly kept records allow nurses and other medical professionals to learn exactly what care was provided to the patient and what should come next.

 - Collaborating with other physicians and health care providers — Although PICU nurses are involved in a specific child’s care and treatment, they’re not the only person providing input.
 As a PICU nurse, you would work as a PICU team with other healthcare professionals, including the attending physician, fellows, nurse practitioner, pharmacists, nutritionists, social workers, and other specialists.
 This collaboration across specialties provides a variety of perspectives and helps ensure the best course of action is taken for each patient.